ScriptSorcererUK/mould-buster/README.md

 MouldBuster - Raspberry Pi-based mould detector

+You can read all about our project and the reasons for it here [Introduction.docx](Introduction.docx)

 You can see our video of the MouldBuster in action here. https://www.youtube.com/watch?v=cOiYnyOdLyo

 You can read how to build this device here along with links to the hardware and software used to create it.
 [Build%20guide%20Mangopi.docx](Build%20guide%20Mangopi.docx)